Skip to main content

 About the Department

-Part of the Eberly College of Arts and Sciences, the Department of Physics and Astronomy is a vibrant academic unit devoted to excellence, community, service and equity.
+Part of the Eberly College of Arts and Sciences, the Department of Physics and Astronomy is a vibrant academic unit devoted to excellence, community, service, and opportunity.

 Values Statement